goodahead/ventor-merp/ventor_base/README.rst

 ***********************

 * Added security group 'Warehouse Operations: Allow applying all qty of product'
-* Added automatic switch on the 'Manage package' setting in all menus to default if setting "Package" is switched on
+* Added automatic switch on the 'Manage package' setting in all menus to default if setting 'Package' is switched on
 * Added the setting “Scan destination location” to all Operation Types
 * Added dependency of settings 'Show next product' and 'Confirm product'
 * Added the settings 'Behavior on split operation' and 'Behavior on backorder creation' to all Operation Types